 The Sponsor's right to nominate directors to our Board is subject to the Sponsor's (and its permitted transferees') beneficial ownership of specified proportions of Common Stock beneficially owned by the Sponsor and such permitted transferees on the Closing Date.
-If the Sponsor (or its permitted transferees) owns beneficially: (i) 50% or greater of such shares of Common Stock beneficially owned by the Sponsor (and its permitted transferees) on the Closing Date, it has the right to nominate three directors; (ii) less than 50% but greater than or equal to 25% of such shares of Common Stock beneficially owned by the Sponsor (and its permitted transferees) on the Closing Date, it has the right to nominate three directors; (iii) less than 25% but greater than 0% of such shares of Common Stock beneficially owned by the Sponsor on the Closing Date, it has the right to nominate two directors; (iii) less than 25% but greater than 0% of such shares of Common Stock beneficially owned by the Sponsor on the Closing Date, it has the right to nominate one director; and (iv) 0% of such shares of Common Stock, it has no right to nominate any directors pursuant to the Investor Rights Agreement.
+If the Sponsor (or its permitted transferees) owns beneficially: (i) 50% or greater of such shares of Common Stock beneficially owned by the Sponsor (and its permitted transferees) on the Closing Date, it has the right to nominate three directors; (ii) less than 50% but greater than or equal to 25% of such shares of Common Stock beneficially owned by the Sponsor (and its permitted transferees) on the Closing Date, it has the right to nominate two directors; (iii) less than 25% but greater than 0% of such shares of Common Stock beneficially owned by the Sponsor on the Closing Date, it has the right to nominate one director; and (iv) 0% of such shares of Common Stock, it has no right to nominate any directors pursuant to the Investor Rights Agreement.
+The Sponsor currently has no right to nominate any directors pursuant to the Investor Rights Agreement because it no longer owns any shares of Common Stock.